Skin Care for Acne-Prone, Combination, & Oily Skin

-- Bergamot Mint Oil (Mentha citrata) - With a chemistry very similar to lavender, bergamot mint essential oil can calm tender red spots and discoloration.
+- Bergamot Mint Oil (Mentha citrata) - With a chemistry very similar to lavender essential oil, bergamot mint essential oil can calm tender red spots and discoloration.

 - Cedarwood Oil (Juniperus virginiana) - Cedarwood is a traditional natural ingredient for cleansing and conditioning skin, and is so gentle it’s often used in children’s blends.

-- Geranium Oil (Pelargonium × asperum) - Geranium’s floral aroma is often used for emotional support.
+- Geranium Oil (Pelargonium × asperum) - Geranium oil has a floral aroma is often used for emotional support.
 The cooling touch of the essential oil can calm skin so it doesn’t become irritated under stress.